coderefinery/mini-workshop/content/2/structure.md

 - For languages with garbage collection, functions can help to manage memory.

+## Prefer pure functions

+These are functions without side-effects, meaning they do not modify any global variables or have any other side-effects.

+Functions without side-effects are easier to understand and to copy-paste into other projects.

+Examples for impure functions:
+- Functions which modify global variables.
+- Functions which modify input data.
+- Functions which read from or write to files or databases.

 ## From one file to multiple files

 Motivation to split code into multiple files: